GENI-NSF/geni-tools/README-omni.txt

  - `renewslice` when given a slice credential replaces the saved slice credential in place, rather than in a new filename. (#386)
  - Support named timezones when renewing, etc (#503)
+ - Properly parse the verbose config option and let the commandline `--verbosessl` over-ride it talking to clearinghouses. (#509)

 New in v2.4: